 Commercial Tenancy law review

 The Commercial Tenancy (Retail Shops) Agreements Act 1985 (WA) (CT Act) is required to be reviewed every five years.
-This consultation forms part of the current review process
+Consultation forms a key part of this review.

 Commercial landlords, tenants or any other interested stakeholders were asked to share their views and opinions on the operation of the commercial tenancy laws.